What requirements should cocoa meet to be allowed on the European market?

 - When opting for certification, consider multiple certification schemes.
 For example, investigate the accessibility of certification programmes in your country or region, the credibility and recognition of the available certification programmes, the costs of certification and the type of certification preferred by buyers in your main European target markets.
 For more information about considerations on certification and differences between certification schemes check the ‘Study on the costs, advantages and disadvantages of cocoa certification’.

-- Look into the different operators worldwide which handle UTZ and Rainforest Alliance certifications.
+- Look into the different operators worldwide which handle UTZ/Rainforest Alliance certification.
 This will provide you with insight into the countries where these certifications are most demanded, and the players which can be your potential buyers.

 The popularity of organic certification for cocoa in specific countries follows the general market for organic products in Europe.
-The organic market in Europe experienced strong growth of 13% between 2014 and 2015.
+The organic market in Europe underwent a sharp growth of 11% between 2015 and 2016.

-The largest national markets for organic food products are Germany (29% of the European market), France (18%) and the United Kingdom (9%).
-In per capita consumption, the leading countries are Switzerland, Denmark, Sweden and Luxembourg.
-The complete figures for the organic segment are available on the FiBL and in the IFOAM report The World of Organic Agriculture 2017.
+The largest national markets for organic food products are Germany (28% of the European market), France (20%) and the United Kingdom (8%).
+In terms of per-capita consumption, the leading countries are Switzerland, Denmark, Sweden and Luxembourg.
+The complete figures for organic food products are available in the FiBL and IFOAM report The World of Organic Agriculture 2018.